ratson/cordova-plugin-admob-free/README.md

 - Import your Cordova project with File->new->import project

-- Make sure you import the folder 'platforms/android', not the base folder of the project.
+- Make sure you import the folder 'platforms/android' or 'platforms/ios', not the base folder of the project.

 - Now you have to launch the sdk manager and download and install the following files located under "extras" (if you don't have them already):
 	Android support repository, Google play services, Google repository.